Who we are

 Whether viewed through the lens of poverty, public health, local commerce, or sustainability, access to affordable, healthy, locally sourced food is crucial to our region’s success.

-Click the above to check out our New Member Orientation!
+Click above to check out our New Member Orientation!

 interested in getting involved?